negarhonarvar/DAGMRNet/README.md

-# DAGMRNet: Dynamic Attentive Graph Learning Cardiac MR Image Reconstruction
+# DAGMRNet: Dynamic Attentive Graph Learning for Cardiac MR Image Reconstruction

 This repository contains the pytorch implementation of DAGMRNet, a comprehensive model to reconstruct multi coil cardiac MRI in k-space from CMRxRecon 2024 dataset.